smallhadroncollider/cmt/roadmap.md

 - Option to show files that have changed
     > Useful for things like ${Scope} - autocomplete maybe? `git diff --name-only`
 - Need to escape shell characters in Cmt.IO.Git
+- Store previous commit info if it fails
+    > Store if commit fails. `cmt --prev` option?